RMIT-Ace/SolarSysCodeAlong/docs/01-BasicEntity1.md

 In this post, we continue from the previous week.
 We will look at the basic component that makes an object visible in spatial view - the Entity component.

-If you arrived here accidentally and wondered where the source code for this exercise is:
+If you arrived here and wondered where the source code for this exercise, here it is:

 `https://github.com/RMIT-Ace/SolarSysCodeAlong`